 I am Assistant Professor of Political Science at Indiana University Bloomington.
 Most of my research considers the politics of global finance and other networked systems.
 Within this, I primarily focus on structural power in the world economy, the political nature of supposedly-technocratic economic institutions, theories of hegemonic financial (in)stability, the relationship between firm-level economic agents and political systems, and the ways in which changes in demographics and predominant technologies impact political economy.
 Most of this research employs quantitative methodologies.
 I teach courses pertaining to international political economy, international relations, and network methodologies.
 I took a Ph.D. in Political Science from the University of North Carolina at Chapel Hill in 2013 and a B.A. in Economics from Southern Illinois University at Carbondale in 2007.

-I have contributed to the peer-reviewed journals Business and Politics, International Studies Quarterly, and Perspectives on Politics and non-peer-reviewed outlets including Foreign Policy, The National Interest, Symposium, and The Washington Post’s Monkey Cage.
+I have contributed to the peer-reviewed journals Business and Politics, Global Networks, International Studies Quarterly, Perspectives on Politics, and Review of International Political Economy as well as non-peer-reviewed outlets including Foreign Policy, The National Interest, Symposium, and The Washington Post’s Monkey Cage.
 I blog at Duck of Minerva and The Fair Jilt.
 I used to blog at IPE @ UNC.
 I am co-editor of the library-priced Handbook of the International Political Economy of Monetary Relations (2014 Edward Elgar), and a guest-editor of a 2017 special issue of Business and Politics on “Property Rights, Financial Risk, and the Politics of a Networked Global Financial System” (vol 19, issue 2).

 I can be contacted via e-mail (wkwineco at indiana dot edu) or Twitter (@whinecough).